btcpayserver/btcpayserver-doc/Payjoin-spec.md

 ## Rational

-Here are the rational for using PSBT instead of raw transactions, and why the receiver should be responsible to bump the fee of the payjoin transaction.
+Here is the rationale for using PSBT instead of raw transactions, and why the receiver should be responsible to bump the fee of the payjoin transaction.

 ### Respecting the minimum relay fee policy
 To be properly relayed, a Bitcoin transaction needs to pay at least 1 satoshi per virtual byte.